-Current police officer and police staff recruitment policies are not in place.
-Review of the police officer recruitment policy has been placed on hold as it feels more appropriate for this to be undertaken once PEQF has commenced, and once the e-recruitment system has been implemented.
-With the introduction of the new e-recruitment system this will also have implications for the police staff recruitment policy, and thus the review of this policy has also been placed on hold

-Audit testing found that staff recruitment was taking a long period of time.
-For the 20 new police staff starters randomly selected to test, the recruitment process had taken longer than three months.
+OVERALL ASSESSMENT KEY STRATEGIC FINDINGS A SSURANCE Current police officer and police staff recruitment policies are not in place Review of the police officer recruitment policy has been placed on hold as in feels more appropriate for this to be undertaken once PEQF has commenced and once the e-recruitment system has been implemented.
+With the introduction of the new e-recruitment system this will also have implications for the police staff recruitment policy, and thus the review of this policy has also been placed on hold LIMITED ASSURANCE NO ASSURANCE Audit testing found that staff recruitment was taking a long period of time For the 20 new police staff starters randomly selected to test, the recruitment process had taken longer than three months.
 A centralised recruitment team has been established to manage both police officer and police staff recruitment.
 A new e-recruitment system is being procured.

-A recruitment plan is in place and progress against this is monitored by the Resource Planning and Demand Meeting Group.
+ASSURANCE OVER KEY STRATEGIC RISK / OBJECTIVE GOOD PRACTICE IDENTIFIED A recruitment plan is in place and progress against this is monitored by the Resource Planning and Demand Meeting Group.
+Failure to sustain an adequate and engaged workforce.
 Prior to undertaking interviews, individuals are required to undertake unbias interview training.